MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/tutorial.md

 ---
-description: Starknet integration tutorial
+description: Create a basic dapp using `get-starknet` and React TypeScript
 sidebar_position: 6
 ---

-# Create a basic dapp with `get-starknet` and React TypeScript
+# Create a basic dapp with `get-starknet`

-In this tutorial, you'll learn how to set up a basic dapp that uses get-starknet to connect to MetaMask and display the user's wallet address.
+In this tutorial, you'll learn how to set up a basic dapp that uses `get-starknet` to connect to MetaMask and display the user's wallet address.

 ## 1. Project Setup